Women's Football Chronicles

 “From our perspective, our bid was very professional.
 We have experience of organising big events like when we co-hosted the men’s Euros, we’ve held the Under 20 World Cup, we are certain we are an excellent applicant in terms of our commitment and taking into account women’s football is more and more popular all the time.”

-Check out more in-depth unique stories in WFC’s Premium section, available for just £45 for 12 months, paid in one go, or a £6 a month rolling subscription.
+Check out over 100 more unique stories in WFC’s Premium section, available for just £45 for 12 months, paid in one go, or a £6 a month rolling subscription.

 All subscriptions come with a 7-day free trial to allow you to explore our full archive.